 Currently a PhD Candidate in Prof. Kristian Hammond’s C3 Lab at Northwestern University, with a research focus on the reinvention of the human-data interface through the synthesis of various modes of machine learning and symbolic representation for natural language processing, intent-driven data analysis, rich conversational system design, and mixed-modality response generation.
 Research project work includes:

-- The Advisor: Co-developing a conversational agent aimed at meaningful interactions with students around internships, job opportunities, class selections, and events.
+- The Advisor: Co-designing/developing a conversational agent aimed at meaningful interactions with students around internships, job opportunities, class selections, and events.
 The system develops a profile of each individual through their searches and selections, aiding with suggestions and guidance as new opportunities or classes become available or the system discovers near-perfect matches that meet most of the student’s interests and criteria.

 - Pixie: Designed and developed a platform for the exploration of the latent space of GANs, as well as the creation of “human directed” music visualizations culled from those explorations.
 Currently pursuing a roadmap of feature additions.